vanderbilt-data-science/ai_summer/README.md

 * Actively participate in breakout rooms
 * Work on homework assignments before coming to class
 * Relax your mind and ask questions

+### Accessing Bing Chat
+1. Open the Edge browser (yes, Edge) and navigate to www.bing.com
+2. Select "chat".
+This should prompt you to sign in to a Microsoft account. **Do not use an organizational/school email** (such as Vanderbilt).
+Instead, select "No account?
+Create a new one" and create one with your **personal** email.
+3. Sign in to your personal Microsoft account.
+4. Select "chat" - it should work now!